alunodoisgte/prep/offerings/README.md

 [Data]: http://data.skilstak.io
 [certify]: http://certify.skilstak.io

-Please don't confuse *main focus categories* with a course although often students with a common focus category will be grouped together in a *Projects* class for convenience.
+Please don't confuse *focus categories* with a course although often students with a common focus category will be grouped together in a *Projects* class for convenience.
 Sometimes one *Projects* time will be dedicated to just one category and appear with that